CCW-Site/dev_plan/README.md

 - Added: better points commands (reporter: @labrosggv)
 - Added: want a channel where people can look for people to help their projects (reporter: @winwinlmfao)
 - added: Extension Idea - AI Creator (reporter: @☭ Mewster ☭)
+- added: use a command that would generates a random project idea (reporter: @labrosggv)

 ### Community Contributor board(2022/11/21~2022/11/27)
 - @labrosggv  : 5 💡 3 🐛